siwapp/siwapp-sf3/README.md

 or check [this](https://symfony.com/doc/current/book/installation.html#book-installation-permissions).

+Finally, you need [wkhtmltopdf](http://wkhtmltopdf.org/) installed for PDF generation to work.
+On Debian/Ubuntu-based systems you can install it using the following:

+    $ sudo apt-get install wkhtmltopdf

+Although the above should work, sometimes the alpha version of wkhtmltopdf produces better results.
+You can [download](http://wkhtmltopdf.org/downloads.html) and try it.

 Thats it!
 The siwapp installation should be reachable and working now.
 Check `/config.php` or `/web/config.php` to make sure that everything in your